 What Country will Get The Most Medals In Climbing?

-Japan are by far the most dominant team overall.
+Japan is by far the most dominant team overall.
 As the hosts, they were guaranteed one spot per gender category but have already hit their maximum of two for each.

 Why Is Speed Climbing So Controversial?